HeyMaslo/companion-server/README.md

 These demos are always useful to understand some of the models:
 * https://nanonets.com/blog/object-detection-tensorflow-js/

-### Maslo Trained Models

-Maslo.ai trained some models directly for use in javascript

-* ferFace - a very basic model for classifying faces, using many of the available Fer datasets floating around: https://github.com/microsoft/FERPlus etc
-* photoManipulation - a very basic image classification dataset to classify photos manipulated by instagram, snapchat, photoshop etc.
-* Era of Photos - a large dataset of predicting what year/decade an image was created (using the qualities of the image without metadata)
-* Day or Night - simple classification of images from night or day.  could definitely ramp that up

 #### Libraries & things worth worth knowing about
 note:  To speed things up dramatically, install our node backend, which binds to TensorFlow C++, by running npm i @tensorflow/tfjs-node, or npm i @tensorflow/tfjs-node-gpu if you have CUDA.
 Then call require('@tensorflow/tfjs-node'); (-gpu suffix for CUDA) at the start of your program.
 Visit https://github.com/tensorflow/tfjs-node for more details.